 - How long should I budget to visit the Museum of Sex?

-- A breakdown of the Museum of Sex’s first half
+- The Museum of Sex’s first half

 - Tickets and hours of operation for NYC’s Museum of Sex